-In order to reduce data communication cost of the protocol, an increase on the threshold period T might be an option, but again an acceptable balance should be kept.
+In order to reduce data communication cost, an increase on the threshold period T might be an option, but again an acceptable balance should be kept because T has implications also on storage requirements of the protocol.
 According to our experiments, T should depend directly on the number of legitimate and/or on-line nodes in order to prevent a possible bandwidth overhead in large networks.